JaMo42/system_monitor/README.md

   - `j` and `<Down>`: down
   - `<Space>` and `<Enter>`: confirm
   - anything else: cancel
+- `R`: Reload the theme from the configuration

 These can be viewed while the application is running by pressing `?`.